-The Overseas Highway is a world-famous scenic highway in Florida.
+Florida’s Overseas Highway is a world-famous scenic highway.
 It consists of 42 bridges which connect the Florida Keys to the Florida mainland.

 It’s currently the only way to reach Key West via land.
 The only other ways to reach Key West are by high-speed ferry, or by flying into the Key West Airport (EYW).

 The Overseas Highway is an amazingly popular road trip because of its beautiful ocean views, and because it links the tourist hotspots of Miami and Key West.

 The Overseas Highway is designated as an All-American Road.

 The Overseas Highway is measured by a series of mile markers; a system which began in the early 1900s, when the route was established as a railway.